virtual-maker-net/Buildalon/README.md

 ## Run a Build!

 Commit and push your changes, then visit the `Action` tab in Github to see your build run.
-5mB will allocate a dedicated virtual machine to run your workflow.
+Buildalon will allocate a dedicated virtual machine to run your workflow.

 The first time it runs, your workflow will install Unity and build your project from scratch.
 Subsequent runs will use the same virtual machine and build files, which should speed up the build significantly.